KineticPreProcessor/KPP/docs/source/using_kpp/05_output_from_kpp.rst

 The Makefile
 ============

 KPP produces a Makefile that allows for an easy compilation of all KPP-generated source files.
-The file name is .
+The file name is :file:`Makefile_ROOT`.
 The Makefile assumes that  the selected driver contains the main program.
-However, if no driver was selected (i.e. ), it is necessary to add the name of the main program file manually to the Makefile.
+However, if no driver was selected (i.e. :command:`#DRIVER none`), it is necessary to add the name of the main program file manually to the Makefile.

 .. _C-code: